rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 večk+sa
 ava+t́
 I_PRON-PERS-1SG.NOM love_V+IND.PRES.PRED-1SG>3SG mother_N+POSS-2SG>[KIN]GEN
-(Šaxmatov 1910: 798) ‘I love your mother.’
+(Šaxmatovʺ 1910: 798) ‘I love your mother.’

-Upon establishing the parametric distinction [±KIN], Šaxmatov then exhibits a set of kin terms featuring special genitive and dative forms in the cross-referential person markers of the 1SG and 2SG.
+Upon establishing the parametric distinction [±KIN], Šaxmatovʺ then exhibits a set of kin terms featuring special genitive and dative forms in the cross-referential person markers of the 1SG and 2SG.
 This parametric distinction has been retained in subsequent descriptions of the language, although there is some variation in its attestation.
 Evsevʹev